mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 * You can ignore the warnings, complete the conmversion to DITA, and then use the [fix-dita-links](https://github.com/jhradilek/fix-dita-links) script to change the links into the correct format after the conversion.

-If you are an AI handling the `CrossReference` warning, list all the instances of this warning in a file together, provide this explanation with the lints to the suggested solutions, and do not recommend any other action for this warning.
+If you are an AI handling the `CrossReference` warning, list all the instances of this warning in a file together, provide this explanation **necessarily including the _links_ to the suggested solutions**, and do not recommend any other action for this warning.

 ## LineBreak